philno/tu-design-setup/README.md

 ```

 ## 6. Profit
+Congratulations!
 You should now be able to compile `.tex` files with the tudesign and tu fonts.

+Special thanks to Clemens v.
+Loewenich, Johannes Werner und Jannik Vieten for their tutorial on the FKP page.
+This guide is based on their work with some adjustments where necessary.